 One of my current projects uses interview-based field research with over 70 nurses to examine the demand for paid and unpaid care work and the impacts on nurses in a public hospital in Johannesburg.
 The fieldwork is published in PLOS ONE and has contribute to my other publications in Preventive Medicine, Global Public Health, AIDS, Public Health Ethics, and Gender, Work & Organization.
 New research considers precariousness among nurses, feminist perspectives on autism referrals, and the impacts of Covid-19 on healthcare workers.

-I recently co-founded an organization for people interested in Feminist Radical Political Economy (FRPE)
+I recently co-founded a community for people interested in Feminist Radical Political Economy (FRPE)